-(ii) comply will all federal, state, and local laws pertaining to the possession, use, and discharge of a dangerous weapon; and
+(ii) comply with all federal, state, and local laws pertaining to the possession, use, and discharge of a dangerous weapon; and

 (b) take measures to ensure that:

-(i) deer carcasses are salvaged consistent with Section 23-20-8 and disposed of as provided by law;
+(i) deer carcasses are salvaged consistent with Section 23-20-8 (Waste of Wildlife) and disposed of as provided by law;

 (b) sell or barter a deer carcass or otherwise use it for pecuniary gain without prior written approval from the Division;

 (c) collect a fee or compensation from a person or entity it authorizes to remove deer from its incorporated boundaries, unless the fee or compensation is:

 (ii) used exclusively to recoup the actual costs incurred by the city in:

 (B) butchering and processing lethally removed deer for donation; and

 (iii) approved by the Division in writing;